Home | Stories and Essays

 systematic and shameful delousing of Mexicanos on the

 Santa Fe Bridge.
-American

-them with insecticides, gasoline, kerosene, and cyanide-based pesticides.
-This racist practice continued for decades
+and sprayed them with insecticides, gasoline, kerosene, and cyanide-based

-until finally, and amazingly, Zyklon B was used in El Paso in 1929, the same chemical agent that in more
+in 1929, the same chemical agent that in more concentrated form was

-to exterminate the Jews.
-Romo uncovers evidence to suggest that the use of Zyklon B along the Mexican-American border directly
+uncovers evidence to suggest that the use of Zyklon B

-inspired German scientists to start looking into its properties for cleansing a
+looking into its properties for cleansing a country of its 'pests.'

 And unlikely heroes